celo-org/celo-monorepo/packages/web/README.md

 #### dev vs staging

-While not enforced, the norms for using the different non production environments are like so:
+While not enforced, the norms for using the different non-production environments are like so:

 Use Staging for checking a commit works as expected before deploying to production